schacon/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 	(action) (partial-sha) (short commit message)

-Now, you can change the action (which is by default 'pick') to either 'edit' or 'squash', or just leave it as 'pick'.
+Now, you can change the action (which is by default 'pick') to 'reword', 'edit', 'squash', 'fixup', or 'exec', or just leave it as 'pick'.
 You can also reorder the commits just by moving the lines around however you want.
 Then, when you exit the editor, git will try to apply the commits however they are now arranged and do the action specified.

 If 'pick' is specified, it will simply try to apply the patch and save the commit with the same message as before.